microsoft/ClearScript/ReadMe.txt

    http://code.google.com/p/v8/source/list to view V8's revision history.

 You are now ready to build the full ClearScript solution using Visual Studio.

-OPTIONAL: If you'd like your copy of ClearScript to use .NET Framework 4.0 instead of 4.5, you must change the Target Framework setting for all projects in the solution.
-Note that the Visual Studio IDE does not allow you to change this setting for C++ projects.
-This affects the V8 interface library projects, ClearScriptV8-32 and ClearScriptV8-64.
-To change their .NET Framework targets, you must open each project file in a text or XML editor and modify the TargetFrameworkVersion element manually:

-   ClearScript\V8\ClearScriptV8\32\ClearScriptV8-32.vcxproj
-   ClearScript\V8\ClearScriptV8\64\ClearScriptV8-64.vcxproj

 OPTIONAL: The ClearScript distribution includes a copy of the ClearScript Library Reference in Compiled HTML (.CHM) format.
 If you'd like to rebuild this